Analog fast Fourier transforms for scalable and efficient signal processing: The analog fast Fourier transform

-Fig. \ref{fig:cooley_tukey}d compares how the number of required ADC conversions scales between the two analog DFT approaches.
-For the direct MVM method, we assumed an array size ($K=256$) that corresponds to the largest analog MVM that can be executed by the SONOS array used in this work, and also matches the array size in other large analog IMC demonstrations to date \cite{ambrogio2023analog}.
-The array's dimensions set the critical DFT size where the scaling behavior of the direct MVM method transitions from $O(N)$ to $O(N^2)$.
-For the analog FFT, we considered both a large array ($K=256$) and a small array ($K=16$).
-If the Cooley-Tukey decomposition is only applied once, i.e. $N \leq K^2$, the total number of ADC conversions in the analog FFT scales as $\mathcal{O}(N)$, as do the number of digital twiddle multiplications and memory accesses.
-When the DFT is recursively factorized, all of these operations increase proportionally with the number of Cooley-Tukey decompositions, which scales as $\mathcal{O}(\text{log}_K N)$, as explained in more detail in Supplementary Section \ref{sec:scaling_laws}.
+Fig. \ref{fig:cooley_tukey}d compares how the number of required ADC conversions scales between the two analog DFT approaches, considering both a small array ($K=16$) and a large array ($K=256$).
+The latter corresponds to the largest analog MVM that can be executed by the SONOS array used in this work, and also matches the array size of other large analog IMC prototypes \cite{ambrogio2023analog,Fick2022}.
+For the direct MVM method, the array's dimensions set the critical DFT size where the scaling law transitions from $O(N)$ to $O(N^2)$.
+For the analog FFT, if the Cooley-Tukey decomposition is only applied once, i.e. $N \leq K^2$, the total number of ADC conversions in the analog FFT scales as $\mathcal{O}(N)$.
+When the DFT is recursively factorized, all of these operations increase proportionally with the number of Cooley-Tukey decompositions, which scales as $\mathcal{O}(\text{log}_K N)$.
 Combining these two trends, the energy of the analog FFT scales as $\mathcal{O}(N \text{log}_K N)$ in the limit of large $N$.
-This is superior to the $\mathcal{O}(N^2)$ scaling of the analog direct MVM approach, leading to orders-of-magnitude lower energy consumption for large DFT sizes.
+The worst-case area overhead of the parallel analog FFT also scales as $\mathcal{O}(N \text{log}_K N)$, as explained in Supplementary Section \ref{sec:scaling_laws}.
+Therefore, both the energy and area scaling laws are superior to the $\mathcal{O}(N^2)$ scaling of the direct MVM approach.
+In general, the DFT size where the analog FFT and direct MVM have similar efficiency is $N = 2K$.
+Above this, the FFT approach is increasingly more efficient due to its more favorable scaling, leading to orders-of-magnitude lower energy consumption and area for large DFT sizes.